 Wouldn’t it be nice if there were a cheap Barcelona travel pass that gave you unlimited transport?

-Why Get a Barcelona Travel Pass
+Why Get an Hola Barcelona Travel Card

-Having an all-inclusive transport card with unlimited rides makes your holiday run like a clock.
+An all-inclusive transport card with unlimited rides makes your holiday run like a clock.

 - You get unlimited public transport on the metro, bus, tram, and funicular.